-- a) the organization, knowing the basis upon which the World Council of Churches is founded, expresses its willingness to relate to and cooperate with it; and - b) the WCC member church or churches with whom the specialized ministry is related do not formally oppose this form of relationship. - 2.
-Each specialized ministry: - a) shall be invited to send a delegated representative to the assembly (cf. rule IV.1.b.5); - b) shall be invited to send an adviser to meetings of the central committee; and - c) shall be provided with copies of all general communications sent to all member churches of the World Council of Churches. - 3.
-In addition to communicating directly with its member churches, the World Council may inform each of these specialized ministries regarding important ecumenical developments and consult it regarding proposed World Council programmes in its area of commitment and expertise. - 4.
+- a. the organization, knowing the basis upon which the World Council of Churches is founded, expresses its willingness to relate to and cooperate with it on those terms; and - b. the member church or churches with whom the specialized ministry is related do not formally oppose this form of relationship. - 2.
+Each specialized ministry thus recognised: - a. shall be invited to send a delegated representative to the assembly; - b. shall be invited to send an adviser to meetings of the central committee; and - shall be provided with copies of all general communications sent to all member churches of the World Council of Churches. - 3.
+In addition to communicating directly with its member churches, the Council may inform each of these specialized ministries regarding important ecumenical developments and consult with it regarding proposed World Council of Churches programmes in its area of commitment and expertise. - 4.
 In consultation with specialized ministries, the central committee shall establish and review from time to time guidelines regarding the relationships between the World Council of Churches and specialized ministries.

-XVIII.
+XVII.
 International ecumenical organizations

-- 1. Ecumenical organizations other than those mentioned under rules XIV, XV, XVI and XVII may be recognized by the central committee as organizations with which the World Council of Churches has working relationships, provided: - a) the organization is international in nature (global, regional or sub-regional) and its objectives are consistent with the functions and purposes of the World Council; and - b) the organization, knowing the basis upon which the World Council of Churches is founded, expresses its desire to relate to and cooperate with it. - On the basis of reciprocity, each international ecumenical organization: - a) shall be invited to send a delegated representative to the
+- 1. Ecumenical organizations other than those mentioned under rules XIII,XIV, XV, and XVI may be recognized by the central committee as organizations with which the World Council of Churches has working relationships, provided: - a. the organization is international in nature (global, regional or sub-regional) and its objectives are consistent with the functions and purposes of the Council; and - b. the organization, knowing the basis upon which the World Council of Churches is founded, expresses its desire to relate to and cooperate with it.

-- assembly (cf. rule IV.1.b.5); - b) shall be provided with copies of general communications sent to all World Council member churches.
+- 2. On the basis of reciprocity, each international ecumenical organization: - a. shall be invited to send a delegated representative to the assembly; and - b. shall be provided with copies of general communications sent to all member churches of the World Council of Churches.

-XIX.
+XVIII.
 Legal provisions